The voices of those who are taking PrEP on Il Fatto Giorno

 • Positive – 40 years in Italy (2021), directed by Alessandro Redaelli

 The title of this STD film is clear: forty years have passed since the spread of AIDS in our country.
-So Daria, Simone, Daphne and Gabriele decide to come out to tell their stories of HIV-positive people; every day, they are aware of the stigma that this disease still carries with it, but they have chosen to face the judgment of others head-on.
-Positive is a documentary worth seeing because only through STD testimonies can public awareness be raised and correct prevention carried out: not a witch hunt, but a path of dialogue and inclusion.
+So Daria, Simone, Daphne and Gabriele decide to come out to tell their stories of positive people; every day, they are aware of the stigma that this disease still carries with it, but they have chosen to face the judgment of others head-on.
+HIV Positive is a documentary worth seeing because only through testimonies can public awareness be raised and correct prevention tests are carried out: not a witch hunt, but a path of dialogue and inclusion.
 There are also interviews with those who experienced those fateful eighties, from Oliviero Toscani to Loredana Berté.

 • Théo et Hugo dans le même bateau (2016), directed by Olivier Ducastel and Jacques Martineau

 Awarded in 2016 at the Berlin Film Festival as the best LGBTQA+ film, Ducastel and Martineau’s film is very particular.
 The first scene is set at 4:27 in the morning in a Parisian cruising club.
 The last scene, “The Hands Will Move,” is an hour and a half later.
 The attraction between Théo and Hugo is intense.
-They soon realise they didn’t use precautions for their sexual relationship despite Hugo being HIV positive with an undetectable load.
-Théo may have contracted HIV.
+They soon realise that they didn’t use precautions for their sexual relationship despite Hugo being positive with an undetectable load.
+Théo may have contracted it.
 The film portrays the emotions of potential love and the fear of illness.
 It’s a painful, explicit, realistic depiction of complex human nature.

 Ref: 0